David Wynn: Apex Casino shooting

 On January 17, 2015, Const.
 Wynn was at the Apex Casino in St. Albert, Alberta.
-He had been undergoing a routine check of the license plates in the parking lot — a common task on a slow night such as that one — when he found a plate that was not registered to the truck it was on.
+He had been performing a routine check of the license plates in the parking lot — a common task on a slow night such as that one — when he found a plate that was not registered to the truck it was on.
 Suspecting vehicle theft, he went inside the casino to check the video footage.
 A second officer, Aux.
 Const.
 Derek Bond, was called in to help review the tape.

-At around 3 am, the two officers identified the man, who was still in the casino at the time.
+At around 3 am, the two officers identified the man driving the truck, who was still in the casino at the time.
 They chased after the man, who fled.
 When Wynn tried to grab the suspect by the arm, the man turned around and shot him in the head.
 Bond attempted to subdue the shooter, but in the struggle was shot in the torso and right arm.
 The shooter fled the casino to an unoccupied home, where he shot himself.
 Police found the body shortly after when they identified the stolen vehicle outside the home.
 The man was identified the next day as Shawn Rehn, a 34 year old career criminal.
 Later that day, it was announced that Const.
 Wynn was not expected to survive.

 On January 19, Wynn's family gathered to say their final goodbyes.
 Over the next several days, words of support came from across the country.
 Wynn was taken off life support on January 21, 2015.